Tū Manawa Funded KICKSTARTER programme 2024

 - Schools and kura within the Tāmaki Makaurau (Auckland) region

-What will it look like on the day?
+What will our day of play look like for the students?

 Schools will choose a maximum of 100 students to attend each session, roughly 3-4 classes in each group.
-Each group of 100 students will have a mixture of year levels, to help support tuakana-teina and Ako.
-Where young and old play and learn collaboratively.
+Each group of 100 students will have a mixture of year levels to help support tuakana-teina.

-All our Well-being programmes will operate OUTDOORS on a field or open court area.
+Ideally our programme will operate outdoors on a field or open court area.
 If the weather is extremely wet or windy we will either reschedule, or move to a covered area if available.

-Once groups arrive at the junk, we will have a very brief introduction to our Junky Monkey play coaches, a reminder of the 5 rules, and then students will be able to start playing!
+Once groups arrive at the junk, we will have a very brief introduction to our Junky Monkey play coaches, a reminder of the 5 rules, and then students will be able to start playing with the junk in an open ended way.
+No direct instructions are given in how to use the junk, as we want students to explore their own ideas and creativity.

-At the end of the session when all the junk has been brought back to the middle, the group will come back and reflect on how the play was for them, and our play coaches may identify how the play supported their well-being needs.
+At the end of the session when all the junk has been brought back to the middle, the group will come back and reflect on how the play was for them, and our play coaches may identify the benefits of being active and the learning that emerges in the play.

-In preparation for the session our team have completed a RAMS form, daily hazard check, laid out the loose parts and marked off an enclosed area for play with cones and flags.
-During our starting meeting you will hear our play coaches introducing themselves to students and reviewing the rules.
+In preparation for the session you would have received our health and safety policies and our completed RAMS form.
+On the day we will complete a daily hazard check, checked the junk for broken parts, spread out the loose parts, and an designated an enclosed area for play with cones and flags.
+During our meeting with the group you will hear our play coaches introducing themselves to students and reviewing the rules.
 You may also hear us identify and discuss specific hazards that apply to the area of play.

 At every session we will have 2-3 play coaches working alongside teachers and students.
 We ask that all teachers are present during their sessions as they have stronger relationships with the students, and can be a safe place for students to return to if feeling unsure or anxious.